lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 # Interpolate the Square to Sphere mapping

-_How shall we get the Interpolation Points to map the Virtual Pixels (CHIP-8) to Physical Pixels (PineTime display)?
+_How shall we get the Interpolation Points to map the rectangular Virtual Pixels on CHIP-8 to the curved Physical Pixels on PineTime display?
 Let's copy them literally from the [Square to Sphere Interpolation Diagram](https://stackoverflow.com/questions/18264703/mapping-a-2d-grid-onto-a-sphere_)!_

 ![Interpolation Points copied from diagram into spreadsheet](https://lupyuen.github.io/images/chip8-points.png)